Plants / Agriculture

 Introduction

-Plant Breeder’s Right is a form of Intellectual Property.
-They grant a limited commercial monopoly to breeders of new plant varieties which allows Breeders the right to exclude others from certain activities including producing and reproducing the protected variety.
+Plant Breeder’s Right is a form of Intellectual Property for the protection of plant valieties.
+It provides a limited commercial monopoly to breeders of new plant varieties which provide to the Breeders the right to exclude others from certain activities including producing and reproducing the protected variety.
 PBR is personal property and can be assigned, sold and transferred to other parties.

 There is no international system for filing PBR and generally applications need to be filed in each country where protection is being sought.
-The European Community is an exception where a single application relates to protection in all participating countries.
+The European Community is an exception where a single application before the CPVO provides protection in all participating countries with a centralized system.

 Turkey’s Plant Breeder’s Rights scheme

-Turkey’s PBRs’ scheme is administered under the Law No. 5042 Protection of Breeder's Rights for New Plant Varieties and conforms with the International Union for the Protection of new Varieties of Plants (UPOV), as Turkey is a member of UPOV.
+Turkey’s PBRs’ scheme is administered under the Law No. 5042 pertaining to Protection of Breeder's Rights for New Plant Varieties and conforms with the International Union for the Protection of new Varieties of Plants (UPOV).
+Turkey is a member of UPOV.

-Turkish Scheme is being conducted by Turkish Ministry of Agriculture and Forestry with a dual structure.
-These are General Directorate of Plant Production (BÜGEM) and Variety Registration and Seed Certification Center (TTSM).
+Turkish Scheme is being conducted by Turkish Ministry of Agriculture and Forestry.

-All the varieties and species listed under the code system of UPOV can be eligible to protection in Turkey.
+All the varieties listed under the code system of UPOV can be eligible for protection in Turkey.

 The PBR scheme uses breeder testing to establish the Distinctiveness, Uniformity and Stability (DUS) of novel plant varieties.
 Using UPOV technical guidelines and procedures, breeders or their agents organize comparative trials to prove that each new variety meets the PBR criteria.
 Testing and examination procedures take place before the TTSM in Turkey.